Victor-Marcos/Data-Science/Logistic-Regression/README.md

-#Example of use of Logistic Regression
+# Example of Logistic Regression application